dke-kgolap/kg-lakehouse/README.md

 **New rollup function**: register via `RollUpFun.register("name", fn)`.
 Built-ins: `builtin:date_to_month`, `builtin:date_to_year`, `lookup`.

 **New dimension or level**: edit the YAML schema (`config/schemas/atm.yaml`); no code change required.

+**New frontend**: build any client against the `surface` gateway's HTTP API — schema management, file ingestion, and CKG queries are all exposed there.
+The bundled web console (`web/`) is a reference implementation; a replacement frontend needs no backend change.

 ---